 Effective Google Maps marketing makes the most of all available opportunities to share information about a business and engage with customers.
 This includes making sure your listing is complete as well as current.
 Since the platform supports reviews, it also means you can read customer feedback and craft responses for positive and negative input alike.

-Why Google Maps ranking matters to your local business
+Why Google Maps ranking matters

 Ranking refers to where in the search results your information appears.

 Google Maps ranks businesses and lists them in a particular order just like regular Google Search results.

 It’s a mistake to think you can just create a GMB, pop up on the map and start raking in new customers.
 If you don’t rank well, location alone won’t get you far on Google Maps.